zatonovo/lambda.r/README.md

 }
 ```

-Note that outside of lambda-r you must use the standard attr() function to
+Note that outside of lambda.r you must use the standard attr() function to
 access specific attributes.
 Also note that attributes have not been tested with
 S4 objects.

 Optional Arguments
 ------------------
 A nice convenience in R is the ability to specify optional arguments with
 default values.
-Lambda-R preserves this feature in multipart function
+Lambda.R preserves this feature in multipart function
 definitions.
 Functions are matched based on the order in which they are
 defined, and this holds true with functions with optional arguments.